nodeshift/tutorial/README.md

     ```sh
     npm start

+    > nodeserver@1.0.0 start /private/tmp/nodeserver
+    > node server.js

+   {"level":30,"time":1622040801251,"pid":21934,"hostname":"bgriggs-mac","msg":"Server listening on port 3000"}
     ```

 Navigate to [http://localhost:3000](http://localhost:3000) and you should see the server respond with 'Hello, World!'.
+You can stop your server by entering `CTRL + C` in your terminal window.

 ### 2. Add Health Checks to your Application